To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

 Truth is incompatible with a lie, but lies can be mixed in with truth and fool us for a time.
 It is like dissolving something into a glass of water.
 Eventually, it will separate, just as lies will eventually be separated from the truth.

 What about religion?
 When you consider the religions of the world, you have to conclude that most people have it all wrong.
 Why?
-Because these religions are incompatible with one another, and if one is right, then the others are wrong.
+Because these religions are incompatible with one another—and, if one is right, the others are wrong.
 Even among the proponents of a particular religion, there are competing divisions and sects.
-Again, if one is right, then the others are wrong, at least on the differences between them.
+Again, if one is right, the others are wrong—at least on the differences among them.

 To be a true Christian, one must follow in the Way of Jesus Christ, as the Bible shows.
-Yet, so many adherents fail to read the Bible and find out what Jesus Christ really taught.
-And some today claim to move beyond the Bible, a kind of “post-Bible Christianity,” which seemingly makes up its guidelines apart from the Bible.
+Yet, so many adherents fail to read the Bible to find out what Jesus Christ really taught.
+And some today claim to move beyond the Bible, into a kind of “post-Bible Christianity,” which seemingly finds its guidelines apart from the Bible, while still claiming to be the Gospel.

-Jesus told His disciples (followers), “Take heed that no one deceives you.
+Jesus told His followers, “Take heed that no one deceives you.
 For many will come in My name, saying, ‘I am the Christ,’ and will deceive many” (Matthew 24:4–5).
-Many claim to preach Christ’s message, but they are false and deceive many people.
+Many who claim to preach Christ’s message are false and deceive many people.

 Look at today’s Christian landscape.
-If one believes what Jesus said, they should ask themselves, “Where are these ‘many’”?
+If we believe what Jesus said, we should ask ourselves, “Where are these ‘many’”?
 Not a few, but many.
 The “many” will deceive “many.”
 The Greek word means “much, mostly, largely, abundant, altogether, common, plenteous.”
 These synonyms plainly demonstrate the scope of the deception.
-The vast majority of the world’s people are deceived.
+The vast majority of the world’s people are deceived, and this should be no surprise.

 The Bible warns in numerous places about false prophets and false teachers.
 Notice what it says in 2 Peter 2:1–2: “But there were also false prophets among the people, even as there will be false teachers among you, who will secretly bring in destructive heresies, even denying the Lord who bought them, and bring on themselves swift destruction.
 And many will follow their destructive ways, because of whom the way of truth will be blasphemed.”
 Notice again that it is not “a few” or “some,” but the “many” who call themselves Christian who follow false teachers.
 They have “forsaken the right way and gone astray” (v.
 15) and have turned “from the holy commandment delivered to them” (v.
 21).

 Is the label “Christian” all too often a false label?
-If you call yourself a Christian, are you doing what Jesus said?
-“But why do you call Me ‘Lord, Lord,’ and not do the things which I say?”
-Jesus said (Luke 6:46).
+If you call yourself a Christian, are you guilty of doing what Jesus said when He gave that most profound warning, “but why do you call Me ‘Lord, Lord,’ and not do the things which I say” (Luke 6:46)?
+Have the courage to ask, and know that there is hope in the answer!